This guide on due diligence will be your passe-partout to fully and definitively understand what Due Diligence is for and how to do it. (Update 2021)

 Security Due Diligence is a process that allows you to evaluate the legislative compliance of a place or the individual aspects connected to a company, such as the approval of machinery and compliance with the rules of a plant.

-Due Diligence for company evaluation
+For company evaluation

 As an entrepreneur or partner of a company, it can be very important to know the actual company assets, made up of economic liquidity and the customer package.
 An evaluation due diligence will allow you to have a complete view of the value of your business, useful for: